mircealungu/Polite_Programmers__NOOL16/README.md

 About
 =====
 Paper was presented at the [NOOL (New Object Oriented Languages)](http://2016.splashcon.org/track/nool2016) workshop in 2016.
 Workshop was collocated with SPLASH.
+Presents the idea of introducing "sentence case identifiers" in programming languages.

 Installation
 ============